ClubOSDev42/.github/profile/README.md

 ---

-*OSWizards: Because every OS deserves a little bit of magic.*
+*Because every OS deserves a little bit of magic 💫*